hyperdxio/hyperdx/LOCAL.md

 # HyperDX Local

-HyperDX Local is a single container local-optimized version of HyperDX that allows you to pipe OpenTelemetry telemetry (logs, metrics, traces) to a local instance of HyperDX running on your own machine.
+HyperDX Local is a single container local-optimized version of [HyperDX](https://www.hyperdx.io/) that allows you to pipe OpenTelemetry telemetry (logs, metrics, traces) to a local instance of HyperDX running on your own machine.
 This makes it easily to debug complex applications locally using the same telemetry you have in prod or to test your instrumentation before pushing it into production.

-HyperDX Local has a few additional benefits over the regular open source version:
+HyperDX Local has a few additional benefits tuned to local development over the regular version:
 - 📦 Packaged in a single container, to slot alongside your existing dev environment (ex.
 Docker Compose stack)
 - 🔑 No need to auth to send and view telemetry
 - 🐏 Optimized for lower memory footprint